oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/cyprus.md

 **note**:  a separation of the two main ethnic communities inhabiting the island began following the outbreak of communal strife in 1963; this separation was further solidified when a Greek military-junta-supported coup attempt prompted the Turkish military intervention in July 1974 that gave the Turkish Cypriots de facto control in the north; Greek Cypriots control the only internationally recognized government on the island; on 15 November 1983, then Turkish Cypriot "President" Rauf DENKTAS declared independence and the formation of the "TRNC,” which is recognized only by Turkey

 ### 首都
-- `name`: Nicosia (Lefkosia/Lefkosa)
+- `名稱`: Nicosia (Lefkosia/Lefkosa)
-- `geographic coordinates`: 35 10 N, 33 22 E
+- `地理坐標`: 35 10 N, 33 22 E
-- `time difference`: UTC+2 (7 hours ahead of Washington, DC, during Standard Time)
+- `時差`: UTC+2 (7 hours ahead of Washington, DC, during Standard Time)
-- `daylight saving time`: +1hr, begins last Sunday in March; ends last Sunday in October
+- `日光節約時間`: +1hr, begins last Sunday in March; ends last Sunday in October
-- `etymology`: a mispronunciation of the city's Greek name Lefkosia and its Turkish name Lefkosa, both of which mean "White City"; the Greek name may derive from the Greek phrase "leuke ousia" ("white estate")
+- `语源学`: a mispronunciation of the city's Greek name Lefkosia and its Turkish name Lefkosa, both of which mean "White City"; the Greek name may derive from the Greek phrase "leuke ousia" ("white estate")

 ### 行政區劃
 6 districts; Ammochostos (Famagusta; all but a small part located in the Turkish Cypriot community), Keryneia (Kyrenia; the only district located entirely in the Turkish Cypriot community), Larnaka (Larnaca; with a small part located in the Turkish Cypriot community), Lefkosia (Nicosia; a small part administered by Turkish Cypriots), Lemesos (Limassol), Pafos (Paphos); note - the 5 "districts" of the "Turkish Republic of Northern Cyprus" are Gazimagusa (Famagusta), Girne (Kyrenia), Guzelyurt (Morphou), Iskele (Trikomo), Lefkosa (Nicosia)